ZeusWPI/MOZAIC/planetwars/web/README.md

 1. Run `npm install`
 1. To build $ run either do:
 - Run `npm run build && npm start`
-- Or run 'cargo run' and 'webpack --watch' (in different terminals), you can then just refresh the webpage when you update the client-side (updating the backend would still require another cargo call of course)
+- Or run 'cargo run' and 'npm run watch' (in different terminals), you can then just refresh the webpage when you update the client-side (updating the backend would still require another cargo call of course)

 ## Guide for newbies about the project stack